argonautproject/data-query/pages/_includes/argo-medicationorder-intro.md

 **Profile specific implementation guidance:**

-*  The MedicationStatement and MedicationOrder resources can represent a medication, using either a code or reference to a [Medication] resource.
-The server application can choose one way or both methods,  but the client application must support both methods.
-More specific guidance is provided in the [conformance](conformance.html) resource for this profile
+*  The MedicationStatement and MedicationRequest resources can represent a medication, using either a code or refer to a [Medication] resource.
+    *  When referencing a Medication resource,  the resource may be [contained] or an external resource.
+    *  The server application can choose any one way or more than one method,  but if the an external reference to Medication is used, the server SHALL support the [include] parameter for searching this element.
+    *  The client application must support both methods.
+    *  Additional guidance is provided below in the Search section and in the [conformance](conformance.html) resource for this profile

 #### Examples